lake-wg/edhoc/draft-ietf-lake-edhoc.md

 It is RECOMMENDED that ID_CRED_x uniquely identify the public authentication key as the recipient may otherwise have to try several keys.
 ID_CRED_I and ID_CRED_R are transported in the 'ciphertext', see {{m3}} and {{m2}}.

-When ID_CRED_x does not contain the actual credential it may be very short, e.g., if the endpoints have agreed to use a key identifier parameter `kid` or `kid2`.
+When ID_CRED_x does not contain the actual credential, it may be very short, e.g., if the endpoints have agreed to use a key identifier parameter `kid` or `kid2`.
 The latter is introduced to allow more one-byte identifiers (see {{kid2-header-param}} and {{kid2-key-common-param}}) which may be useful in many scenarios since constrained devices only have a few keys.
 Note that in CBOR, the integers -24 to 23 and the empty byte string h'' are encoded as one byte.

 * ID_CRED_x = { TBD2 : key_id_x }, where key_id_x : kid2, for x = I or R.